Thank you for your interest in giving junk food the boot and choosing to boost veggies & fruit and promoting the wonders of water!

 By giving junk food the boot and choosing veggies & fruit, coaches, parents and guardians are being positive role models for players.
 Vegetables, fruit and water give our kids the strength they need to run, jump and play.
 Well-nourished kids play better and longer, stay more alert and recover more quickly.

-County of Middlesex sports teams can take the pledge to bring back healthy sideline snacks and lead the change in supporting healthy environments for players!
+County of Middlesex sports teams can support healthy snacks and lead the change in supporting healthy environments for players!

 Click here for more information on the benefits of the Challenge.